LiveOrDevTrying/TheMonitaur/README.md

 A [WebSocket Client module](https://www.nuget.org/packages/themonitaur.websocket) is included which can be used for non-SSL or SSL connections.
 To get started, first install the [NuGet package](https://www.nuget.org/packages/themonitaur) using the [NuGet package manager](https://www.nuget.org):
 > install-package TheMonitaur.WebSocket

-This will add the most-recent version of the [The Monitaur's WebSocket Module](https://www.nuget.org/packages/themonitaur.websocket) to your specified [Project](#projects)].
+This will add the most-recent version of the [The Monitaur's WebSocket Module](https://www.nuget.org/packages/themonitaur.websocket) to your specified [Project](#projects).

 Once installed, we can instantiate an instance of **IMonitaurWebSocket** with the included implementation **MonitaurWebSocket**.
 * `MonitaurWebSocket(string token, string uri = "connect.themonitaur.com", int port = 6790, bool isSSL = true)`